OpenDMA/opendma-spec/OpenDMA-Spec.md

 	object referenced by `opendma:ReferenceClass` of the property info object in `opendma:DeclaredProperties` is or extends the valid class object referenced by `opendma:ReferenceClass` of the property info object in the effective properties list of the valid class object referenced by *c*’s `opendma:SuperClass` property.
-3.  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s `opendma:Aspects` property are part of the effective properties list.
+3.  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s `opendma:IncludedAspects` property are part of the effective properties list.

 Constraints:
 The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all property info objects of a valid class object or valid aspect object.